ZONTA CLUB OF WARREN

 Women Who Make A Difference

-The Zonta Club of Warren “Women Who Make a Difference” 2019 awards were presented to three women for their leadership in their profession and / or volunteer work in Warren County.
+The Zonta Club of Warren “Women Who Make a Difference” 2023 awards were presented to three women for their leadership in their profession and / or volunteer work in Warren County.

 At our January meeting we honored three Women Who Make A Difference.
 Each year the Zonta Club of Warren honors selected women who make a difference in the community through volunteer work.
+“She simply and quietly goes about her work, yet she inspires, empowers and advances the status of women.

 Picture